tnicho/BrowserGame-LiftOff/README.md

 4. Make version specifically for tablets.
 5. Make playable on smaller phones such as the iPhone SE.
 6. Give player the ability to change screen sizes mid-game
+7. Change use of global variables to passing arguements into functions for testing winners
+8. Add grunting and congratulation sounds